jermspeaks/christmas-adventure/sections/section-200.md

 # Magic Backlash

-You decided to use the Memory Keeper to force the magic to redistribute, to make it balance itself.
+You decided to use the Keepsake Keeper to force the magic to redistribute, to make it balance itself.
 You held it up, focusing all your will, all your power, trying to control the magic, to make it do what you wanted.

 *I can do this,* you thought. *I can force the magic to balance.
 I can make it work the way I want it to.*